ShubhamMeshram/Databricks_DQX/README.md

     C1 --> I1[Profiling Dashboard]
     D1 --> I2[Check Result Dashboard]
 ```
+## The "Databricks Labs" Difference: What It Means for You
+Here's an important distinction that sets DQX apart from other Databricks products you might be familiar with.
+DQX is a project of Databricks Labs.

+What does "Databricks Labs" signify?

+Databricks Labs is where Databricks engineers, researchers, and community members innovate and experiment.
+These projects are bleeding-edge, often exploring new ideas and solutions that might eventually mature into core Databricks product features.

+However, a key difference is customer support.
+Unlike core Databricks products that come with official, enterprise-grade customer support, Databricks Labs projects like DQX typically do not offer direct customer support.
+This means:

+If you encounter an issue or have a question, you'll primarily rely on the project's GitHub repository for issues, documentation, and potentially community forums.
+You won't have the same level of guaranteed SLA or dedicated support channels as you would for, say, Delta Lake or Unity Catalog.
+This distinction is crucial for your adoption strategy.
+While DQX offers incredible potential, be mindful that you'll be leveraging it with the support of the open-source community and its maintainers.

 ## Databrick DQX Installation
 You can easily get started with DQX using pip: